Awards

 Independent Publisher Book Awards (IPPY)

-• Gold Medal Winner in New Adult Fiction
+Bronze Medal Winner in Young Adult Fiction

-• Finalist in Young Adult Fiction
+Finalist in Best Juvenile or Young Adult Fiction

 ScreenCraft Cinematic Book Competition